 In 2001, the International Labor Rights Fund (ILRF) filed a DC-based lawsuit on behalf of eleven anonymous plaintiffs against ExxonMobil for its role in a series of violent crimes in Indonesia from 1999-2001.
 The company was accused of hiring the Indonesian military to provide security for their assets in the Aceh province, resulting in the torture, rape and mass murder of Indonesian people.
 The plaintiffs stated that ExxonMobil was well aware of the mass violence they were funding, while the company claimed that the suit was filed simply to bring publicity to ILRF.
 In September, 2009, Chief District Court Judge Royce Lamberth dismissed the case, stating, "Where a non-resident alien is harmed in his own country, he cannot and should not expect entitlement to the advantages of a United States court."
 Exxon has made tens of billions of dollars from their operations in Aceh.

-Since 2005 began, ExxonMobil has spent over $100 million on lobbying.
+Since 1998 lobbying disclosure laws went into effect, ExxonMobil has spent over $210 million on federal lobbying.